 Skin Nourishing Food

 Cucumber has skin benefits as it includes vitamin C and caffeic acid, which both fight to reduce inflamed or irritated skin.
 It also helps hydrate your skin thanks to its high water content.
-Cucumber is 96 percent water.
+Cucumbers are 96 percent water, and considering some people can get 40% of their water intake from food this is extremely beneficial.

 Olive oil comes in handy when cooking, but it also boasts beauty benefits that can improve your skin.
 This wonder ingredient has anti-inflammatory properties and is packed with antioxidants that can help repair the skin’s moisture barrier.